 How Does Zoysia Spread Across Bare Spots?

 We received a question asking “how does Zoysia spread”?
-Houston Grass South Owner Michael Romine answers that question in this video.
+Houston Grass Owner Michael Romine answers that question in this video.

 Summary of How Does Zoysia Spread